dspringuel-va/blog-posts/kubernetes/README.md

 ![Container Diagram](https://docs.google.com/drawings/d/e/2PACX-1vSzE6SM-GPQvUcY6HZJ2K9kgRb9ndPv8a63k77VFgz0jlDXMKF_WYwg7Tyf9xcWJNxwUrUj_Gd19qEA/pub?w=263&h=311)

-The most common container runtime is Docker, which is one of the runtime supported by Kubernetes (rkt is an alternative to Docker, which is also supported by Kubernetes).
+The most common container runtime is Docker, which is one of the runtime supported by Kubernetes. rkt is an alternative to Docker, which is also supported by Kubernetes.

 Docker gives the possibility to the user to build declaratively an image of the container.
 A Docker image is a model for a container.
-It is then possible to create as many container as one want based on that image.
+It is then possible to create as many container as one wants based on that image.
 Furthermore, it is possible to host an image on registeries over the Internet, which thus makes container creation really easy.

 The most known one is DockerHub.
 Google Cloud Platform offers also its own image registry: Google Cloud Registry.

 ### Pod

 A Kubernetes pod is a group of 1 or more containers.

 ![Pod Diagram](https://docs.google.com/drawings/d/e/2PACX-1vQsoPj5L9ab2o0ZgeNqLzYQhdSiu_KAs1dNaPhwopQjujnW1SNBhX5gvyFQ2iV4_20_nqdmflNolblp/pub?w=415&h=625)

 Containers within a pod have their processes isolated (like every other containers).